imediamahal/ngIMediaMahal/docs/initial-setup.md

 Check NPM version: npm -v: v10.2.3

+This package has installed:
+	•	Node.js v18.12.0 to /usr/local/bin/node
+	•	npm v8.19.2 to /usr/local/bin/npm
+Make sure that /usr/local/bin is in your $PATH

 Check Angular CLI version: ng version if Angular not installed, install using npm: npm install -g @angular/cli
     for more info read: https://angular.io/guide/setup-local